 Believing that homosexual acts are incompatible with Holy Scripture, we the pastors and deacons of GFC refuse to perform or allow to be performed any ceremonies that celebrate homosexual unions and further refuse to recognize the ordination or ministerial status of any practicing homosexual.

 GFC to officiate their wedding are required to sign GFC’s Wedding Policy.

 This church shall have the right to own, buy, or sell tangible properties both real (via trust or other legal means) and personal in its name and through properly elected and instructed officers.

-Elders, deacons, and church members who make financial decisions on behalf of GFC shall follow the financial guidelines and policies as adopted by the elders (Separate document).
+Pastors, deacons, and church members who make financial decisions on behalf of GFC shall follow the financial guidelines and policies as adopted by the pastors (Separate document).

-Revisions and/or amendments to this constitution or the GFC statement of faith may be made as the elders deem necessary.
-A 2/3 vote of the elders followed by a 2/3 vote of the members, is required to make any changes to this constitution or the statement of faith.
-In case of their only being two existing elders, both elders must vote to approve a change to the constitution.
+Revisions and/or amendments to this constitution or the GFC statement of faith may be made as the pastors deem necessary.
+A 2/3 vote of the pastors followed by a vote of the members (according to Sub-section D of these Bylaws) where 2/3 of all votes received approve the revisions and/or amendments is required to make any changes to this constitution or the statement of faith.
+In case of their only being two existing pastors, both pastors must vote to approve a change to the constitution.
 The congregation shall be informed at least two weeks prior to a member vote regarding proposed changes to the constitution or statement of faith.